đī¸Static and Dynamic Form Layouts

 Firstly, pull the site using Siteglide CLI.

 Next find the table's JSON file.
-The tables directory is at
+The tables directory is at marketplace_builder/views/partials/tables/

-.
-Within that, you can find directories for forms, webapps and modules, with each one containing files numbered by IDs.(Optional) Convert the minified JSON into human-readable JSON.
+(Optional) Convert the minified JSON into human-readable JSON.
 If using VSCode, you can use an extension like JSON tools or a similar equivalent for your IDE.
-4.Inside the JSON file, find your custom field under

 .
-If theorder
+If the order

 property already exists, edit it to a new number.
 Fields are ordered in ascending order, so the higher the number, the earlier in the form it will appear.
-Negative and decimal numbers are allowed.(Optional) If you carried out step 3, minify your JSON file.
+Negative and decimal numbers are allowed.

 Sync the JSON file to the site.